 “They could have been my children,” Mayor Keisha Lance Bottoms told WSBTV in March.
 “They could have been your children.”

-Albright was at that press conference and talked to the mayor afterwards.
+Albright was at that press conference and talked to the mayor afterward.